-Everyone loves a nice hot shower, and there is nothing more frustrating than going to work feeling limp from your cold shower.
+Everyone loves a nice hot shower, and there is nothing more frustrating than a cold shower.
 We have all experienced hot water supply issues, so today we walk you through the simple troubleshooting steps you can take to diagnose a problem with your electric water heater.

 If it takes a long time for your system to heat up more water after a warm shower or bath, then try turning the thermostat up slightly, run the hot water again for the same length of time and time hot long it takes for it to get hot once again.
 If this doesn't fix the issue call a plumber in to check you hot water system for faults such as the thermostat or heating element.

 The relief valve is design to release pressure that naturally builds up in hot water systems, if you notice that yours is frequently ejecting large amounts of water, then you probably have the temperature set too hot.

 If you ever see hot water coming out of your hot water system anywhere but the Relief Valve, immediately switch off the power at the switch board, do not touch the hot water!
 Electricity and Water do not mix.
 Immediately call a plumber to fix this issue

 If you safety switch / break continues to trip, there are a multitude of things that could be wrong with your system, all of which needed to be handled by a professional and can be extremely dangerous if not deadly if done wrong.

 Over all hot water systems are complex pieces of equipment and should not be repaired or altered by anyone but professionals such as the local plumbers at Jetset Plumbing.